Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 SUMIT RAJ: Bugs are part of any software.
 My approach is always to build a quick and dirty model and improvise on top of that.

-I always tend to write code in modules which are further classified by functionality which makes bug fixing easier after the first cut of your software.
+I always tend to write code in modules that are further classified by functionality which makes bug fixing easier after the first cut of your software.

 Yes, it’s quite interesting.
 It’s was our final year project in graduation and we were building a Sentiment Analysis tool in Python using Twitter APIs.